spectrocloud/librarium/content/docs/06-integrations/00-kubebench.md

 # kube-bench

 Palette executes kube-bench, a CIS Benchmark scanner by Aqua Security, for every Kubernetes pack to ensure the master and worker nodes are configured in a secure manner.
+It is available as and Add-on layer within Palette.

 kube-bench runs against a series of checks specified in a `controls` YAML file.
 For more information on how to write tests and config files, refer to the [controls](https://github.com/aquasecurity/kube-bench/blob/main/docs/controls.md).